“Here to Help” is a support column written especially for Formstack’s awesome, loyal customers.

 Customizing the Event Field

-- Scroll down to “Image” and upload the image you would like to use for that field.
+- Find “Image” and upload the image you would like to use for that field.

-- Scroll down to “Description” and enter in the text you want to use for the event.
+- Find “Description” and enter in the text you want to use for the event.

 Want to make event planning even easier?
 Use one of our event form templates to make building your event planning form a breeze.
 Click below to check them out.